Urigo/graphql-scalars/README.md

 > Taken from [graphql-iso-date](https://github.com/excitement-engineer/graphql-iso-date/)

+### Duration

+A string representing a duration conforming to the ISO8601 standard, such as: P1W1DT13H23M34S
+P is the duration designator (for period) placed at the start of the duration representation.
+Y is the year designator that follows the value for the number of years.
+M is the month designator that follows the value for the number of months.
+W is the week designator that follows the value for the number of weeks.
+D is the day designator that follows the value for the number of days.
+T is the time designator that precedes the time components of the representation.
+H is the hour designator that follows the value for the number of hours.
+M is the minute designator that follows the value for the number of minutes.
+S is the second designator that follows the value for the number of seconds.

+    Note the time designator, T, that precedes the time value.

+    Matches moment.js, Luxon and DateFns implementations
+    ,/. is valid for decimal places and +/- is a valid prefix

 ### Timestamp

 The javascript `Date` as integer.
 Type represents date and time as number of milliseconds from start of UNIX epoch.